YetOpen/certbot-zimbra/README.md

 [Service]
 Type=oneshot
 # run certbot --renew with pre/post hooks. only deploys if renewal was successful.
-# Replace /usr/bin/certbot with the location of your certbot binary, use this to find it: which certbot-auto certbot letsencrypt.
+# Replace /usr/bin/certbot with the location of your certbot binary, use this to find it: "which certbot letsencrypt"
 ExecStart=/usr/bin/certbot renew --quiet --pre-hook "/usr/local/bin/certbot_zimbra.sh -p" --deploy-hook "/usr/local/bin/certbot_zimbra.sh -d"
 ```